Copy trading

 What copy trading on Polymarket really means

 Copy trading is following the moves of traders with a proven track record instead of sourcing every idea yourself.
 Because Polymarket positions live on the public blockchain, you can see exactly what any wallet holds and when it enters or exits.
-That transparency is what makes following the best traders possible in the first place.

 How to find traders worth following